jhvanderschee/hugobricks/content/en/docs/settings/header.md

 ### Call To Action (CTA)

 In terms of UX/UI a so called Call To Action (CTA) prompts users to take a specific action on a website or application.
-CTAs are typically designed in a way that grabs the user's attention.
+It is the button in the top right corner of each page.
+You can turn the CTA 'on' or 'off' by setting the 'active' variable to true or false.
+The title and the link speak define the text and link of the button.

 ```
 cta:
   active: true
   title: Get started
   link: /get-started/
 ```

-Active it (or not), then define the internal/relative hyperlink it by giving the given page the button clik leads to.

 ### Preheader